 Jocelyn Murray is an abstract artist creating paintings exploring the balance between spontaneity and control, and finding the beauty between.
 Working mostly with oil and cold wax, her work is characterized by thin layers of paint and intuitive mark-making.
 Often producing quiet, expressionistic images, her paintings seek to elicit curiosity and connection.

 Born in Iowa, and raised in Wisconsin, her love of mark-making took root early from studying unsettled skies—watching for tornadoes and storms—to learning the lost art of shorthand.
 Having spent much of her childhood summers camping in Colorado, Murray now lives and works in the inspiring landscape of western Colorado, further informing her work.

 Murray graduated from UW-Whitewater with a BA with honors in Journalism and an emphasis in photography and advertising—a background reflected in the reveal and conceal nature of her art.

-She has been honored Juror’s Choice at the 2010 and 2012 Red Brick Biennials, juried by Timothy Standring, Gates Foundation Curator of Painting and Sculpture, Denver Art Museum, and Jody Guralnick, Carolyn Landis, and Ann Korologos, respectively.
-Her work has been accepted into juried exhibitions by notable jurors such as artists James Surls, Charmaine Locke, Dick Carter and Teresa Booth Brown, and was selected for critique by Teresa Booth Brown and Aspen Art Museum Curator Courtenay Finn at the Western Colorado Center of the Arts in Grand Junction.
-Her works are in private art collections throughout the U.S.
+Murray’s work has been nationally exhibited and accepted into numerous juried exhibitions.
+She has been honored Juror’s Choice at the Aspen Red Brick Biennial by notable Timothy Standring, Curator of Painting and Sculpture, Denver Art Museum.
+Murray’s work was selected for critique by artist Teresa Booth Brown and former Aspen Art Museum Curator Courtenay Finn.
+Her works are in private art collections throughout the US.